sevco/sfso/README.md

 ![Device summary](img/device%20summary.png)

 ### Source Visibility
-- **Observed sources**: See which security tools and platforms have detected this device, with last activity timestamps
+- **Observed sources**: See which configured sources have observed this device, with last activity timestamps.
+Immediately confirm if your EDR is running or the machine has been scanned by VA.
 - **Unobserved sources**: Identify configured sources where the device has NOT been observed
-- **Source logos**: Visual indicators for each integration source

 ![Sources](img/sources.png)

 ### Security Context
-- **Exposure vulnerabilities**: View count of detected vulnerabilities
+- **Exposure vulnerabilities**: View count of "exposure vulnerabilities" as configured in the Sevco console
-- **Associated users**: See detailed user information including full names and email addresses for users observed on the device
+- **Associated users**: See details of users observed on the device

 ![Vulnerabilities and Users](img/vulns%20users.png)